METALS-Base metals rally as China ramps up economic support

-BEIJING, Sept 1 (Reuters) - Prices of most base metals rallied on Friday, as China rolled out more measures to support its yuan and property market, a key demand sector for metals.
+BEIJING, Sept 1 (Reuters) - Prices of base metals rallied on Friday as China rolled out more measures to support its ailing property market, a key demand sector for metals.

 Beijing has issued a raft of measures to revive its crisis-hit property market, the latest including lowering the existing mortgage rate for first-time home buyers and the down payment ratio in some cities.